Nicotine Addiction

 Sustained-release bupropion tablets 150 mg

-Treatment should be started 1-2 weeks before scheduled quit date.
+Treatment should be started 1-2 weeks before the scheduled quit date.
 On days 1-3 use 1 tablet (150 mg) in the morning; from day 4 for 7-12 weeks from the date of smoking cessation use 150 mg bid

 Treatment can be prolonged to 6 months according to patient preferences